dBildungsplattform/dbildungs-iam-server/docs/architecture.md

 A new Aggregate is created by a factory.<br>
 To load an Aggregate from the persistence layer a Repository is used.<br>
 A changed Aggregate is persisted via a Repository as well.<br>
-A Repository shall not expose any data structures related to the persistence layer i.e. DB-entities or ORM related classes or types.
+A Repository must not expose any data structures related to the persistence layer i.e. DB-entities or ORM related classes or types.
 A Repository should not provide multi purpose methods.
 If an Aggregate or controller needs to search with specific parameters we create a method just for these specific parameters.

 For cross cutting concerns we use Shared Services.
 Shared services can be injected into Aggregates.